emvollmer/tufsegm_api/README.md

 │   └── utils.py            <- API module with utility functions
 │
-├── data                    <- Data subpackage for the integration with DEEP API │   ├── external            <- Data from third party sources.
+├── data                    <- Data subpackage for the integration with DEEP API │
-│   ├── processed           <- The final, canonical data sets for modeling.
-│   └── raw                 <- The original, immutable data dump.
-│
 ├── docs                   <- A default Sphinx project; see sphinx-doc.org for details │